attakdefand/rustik-system-architecture/README.md

 *   **Saved Profiles & Templates**:
     Offer templates for common patterns (e.g. “Global CDN + Multi-Region DB”) and let users snapshot and share “best practice” configurations across projects or orgs.
 This would likely require user accounts.
 *   **Alerting & Drift Detection**:
-    If you connect your visual models to live infrastructure (via metrics or Terraform state), detect and notify when real-world topology drifts away from the designed architecture.
+    If you connect your visual models to live infrastructure (via metrics or Terraform state), detect and notify when real-world topology drifts away from the designed architecture or exhibits unusual behavior.
 *   **CI/CD Integration (Advanced)**:
     Plug Rustik into your pipeline: break the build if your IaC deviates from approved architectural patterns, or auto-generate compliance reports on every PR.
 *   **AI-Driven Architectural Pattern Recommendation Engine**: Users describe a high-level problem or goal, and the AI suggests suitable architectural components and patterns.